Thoracentesis for Mesothelioma Diagnosis

 When tumors develop in the linings of the lungs (pleura), it’s known as mesothelioma.
 A disease that is caused by prolonged asbestos exposure; more uncommon, mesothelioma can also metastasize in the lining of the abdomen (peritoneum) or the heart (pericardium).
 Asbestos is a known carcinogen (cancer-causing) that was once heavily used in several industrial and construction capacities.
 Because of this, construction workers, veterans, and service members are at high risk of exposure, and consequently, the development of disease over time.

 Due to the rarity of mesothelioma, diagnosing it can be difficult.
 A less experienced doctor may even mistake the disease for lung cancer or another illness.
 A biopsy is a diagnostic method that’s the most definite way to determine this type of illness.
 Thoracentesis is a kind of biopsy that a doctor may perform, based on the location of the tumors.
-If you ever have a question about your mesothelioma diagnosis, don’t hesitate to question your doctor thoroughly.
+If you ever have concerns about your mesothelioma diagnosis, don’t hesitate to question your doctor thoroughly.
 Get a second opinion if you continue to have doubts.

 If you were a part of a group at risk for mesothelioma and have been diagnosed, you could qualify for compensation.
 Find out more in our complete guide.